OgunniyiOwamamwen/OgunniyiOwamamwen/README.md

 believing that no limitation in what you can do just mastery the process and keep improving on it daily.

-- 👀 I’m interested in JavaScript and TypeScript, C# programmer, Database RDBMS, and python.
+- 👀 I've interest in JavaScript and TypeScript, C# programmer, Database RDBMS, and python.